Luis Suárez (Uruguayan footballer): Personal life

 Suárez was born in Salto, Uruguay to Sandra Diaz and Rodolfo Suárez, the fourth of seven boys.
-His older brother, Paolo Suárez, is a Uruguayan-Salvadoran retired professional footballer, who last played for Isidro Metapán in El Salvador.
+His oldest brother, Paolo Suárez, is a Uruguayan-Salvadoran retired professional footballer, who last played for Isidro Metapán in El Salvador.

 Suárez moved with his family to Montevideo when he was seven, and his parents separated when he was nine.
 In Montevideo, he developed his football skills on the streets, while also taking up work as a street sweeper at the age of 15.
 In 1998, aged 11 he appeared as a contestant on children's game show Aventujuegos, with his team winning: his episode was brought up in a 2011 episode of chat show Noche de Locura and he was surprised the footage had been kept.

 The contrast between his life in Europe and the poverty he left behind has been cited as contributing to his periodic aggression on the field, as well as being a possible explanation for the more forgiving attitudes of the Uruguayan public and press towards such cases, compared to Europe.
 Besides his native tongue, Suárez is able to speak Dutch and English.